Selim042/SelimCore/README.md

 # SelimCore

-Metrics Copyright 2011-2013 Tyler Blair.
+The included Metrics API is Copyright 2011-2013 Tyler Blair.
 All rights reserved.